SteshenkoSv/browser-game/README.md

 # browser-game
-A browser game made with JavaScript, CSS and HTML.
+A browser game made with JavaScript, CSS and HTML